 An African safari involves a lot of hopping around – whether you’re camping on your own, traveling in a group, or bouncing between game camps in a small bush plane.
 The travel will be dusty, bouncy, and luggage room limited.
 You will be advised to pack in a soft sided bag with no wheels.
 You will likely be given a weight restriction which will include your personal items, photo equipment, and gear.
 On our 2014 trip this was 20 kg or about 40 pounds.
 Update: In 2019 combined weight for light aircraft is 15 kg or 33 lbs.

 If you’re traveling on your own, you will likely have space in your jeep for your gear.
 If you’re traveling on a luxury safari, you will likely have help with luggage.
 But don’t count on either.
 Be sure you are able to carry your own gear.
-For this reason, we recommend a duffel bag with backpack straps, giving you carry options.
+For this reason, we recommend as your luggage for safari a duffel bag with comfortable backpack straps, giving you several carry options.

 For more tips read How to Stay Organized on a Long Trip.